 We found a lot of bars in the Old City area, although they are much different from bars back in New York.
 The bars in Chiang Mai and other spots of Thailand consisted of chains of open area bars with women playing pool, cards and connect four.

 They are definitely fun, but don’t be surprised when they literally try to all pull you into their bars!
 At first, we felt really taken back, but by the end of our trip, we found ourselves at the bars in Krabi almost every night!

 Take a Cooking Class

 Cooking classes are extremely popular in all of Thailand.
 Whether you are in a group or solo learning how to cook traditional Thai food is always fun!
-With 4 days in Chiang Mai, you should be able to squeeze one in =) Find some of the best cooking classes with Cookly!
+With 4 days in Chiang Mai, you should be able to squeeze one in.
+Find cooking classes here!

 Eat your way through Chiang Mai, Thailand